ergoplatform/ergodocs/docs/dev/stack/browser.md

 # Browser

-There are a couple of options developers can pick from to interact with the *user* in browser.
+There are a couple of options developers can pick from to interact with the user in browser.
 You will first need to decide if you want to develop using JavaScript or Rust.
+You'll also have to decide whether you want to integrate the dApp connector or ErgoPay.

 ## Platform